 This green smoothie for diabetics is fiber-rich due to avocados and spinach.
 It is also low in carbohydrates, high in fiber, high in protein, and has healthy fats.

-All the ingredients stated above fall in the range of low glycemic index foods(slows down the speed of glucose entering the blood).
+All the ingredients stated above fall in the range of low glycemic index foods(slows the speed of glucose entering the blood).

 Most of the ingredients added here help with slow digestion due to the fiber in them.